This delicious homemade pork rub is great for grilled pork dishes like...

-If you're looking for a rub for cooking pork low and slow, check out my barbecue dry rub recipe.
+If you're looking to cook pork low and slow, check out my barbecue dry rub recipe.

-You want to use a pork rub so your grilled pork tastes delicious.
+You want to use a rub so your grilled pork tastes delicious.

-While salt and pepper go great on grilled pork, a pork rub gives your grilled pork dishes more flavor and complexity.
+While salt and pepper go great on grilled pork, a rub made for pork gives your grilled pork dishes more flavor and complexity.

 When you make your pork rub, you want to use the freshest ingredients.